openstate/datasets/subsidies/README.md

 # Subsidies

 A dataset of all 25163 subsidies granted by various ministries of the Dutch government in 2015.
 The source is the website for the [State Budget] (http://opendata.rijksbegroting.nl/).
-Here you can find the whole dataset in CSV.
+Here you can find the whole dataset in CSV and JSON.

 columns: Overheid (government ministry); Regeling (subsidy scheme); Ontvanger (Recipient); Realisatie (Amount); Jaar (Year)